OpenTOSCA/opentosca-vintner/docs/docs/variability4tosca/specification.md

 ### Element Uniqueness

-As an overview, the following table shows the uniqueness of elements in TOSCA and in Variability4TOSCA in terms of identifiers such as the key in a mapy.
+As an overview, the following table shows the uniqueness of elements in TOSCA and in Variability4TOSCA in terms of identifiers such as the key in a map.
 This is directly related to the used collections.

 | Element    | TOSCA            | Variability4TOSCA   |